johanneshoehn/svg_util/README.md

 Planned features
 ----------------

- - Complete the conversions from `Primitive` to `PathSeg`.
- - Helper functions to print `&[Primitive]` directly as a path string.
+ - Complete writing of `Primitive`s (precision, horizontal and vertical lines, smooth beziers and pretty printing).
  - Implement `FromStr` for `Primitive`.
  - Support to parse `<polygon>`s and `<polyline>`s into `Primitive`s.
  - Support to convert `<rect>`s with rounded corners into `Primitive`s.
  - Support for parsing and applying `transform`s.
+ - Extensive docmentation.
- - Extensive testing.
+ - Extensive testing (Maybe also using afl-rs).
  - Use `[feature]`s to make compilation time and binary size better for users.
 Optimized output, precision could be made into features that can be turned off.
  - Benchmarking and optimisation.
  - Maybe a C API.